albertpastrana/dits/README.md

 - `default_issue_type`:
 - `default_issue_container`:

-## Githooks

-We provide some githooks that will make sure the issues have a valid format (a valid issue type, proper markdown...).

 ## How do we synchronize the work?

 Remember we commented that this software is non-opinionated and distributed like git?
 Then, you have the answer.
 You can synchronize the work however you want, it's your decision.